John Robb (author): Entrepreneur

 In 1997, Robb co-founded (with Julio Gomez and Alex Stein) Gomez, a performance measurement company in financial services.
 Gomez was sold to Compuware Corporation in 2009 for $295 million.

-While at Gomez, Robb and Julio Gomez created the first Gomez Performance Scorecard at the latter's kitchen table.
-It was an objective system for ranking the quality of a broker's online offering.
-The Gomez Scorecards provided objective decision support to hundreds of thousands of people opening online brokerage and banking accounts.
+Robb and Julio Gomez created the first Gomez Performance Scorecard at the latter's kitchen table.
+It was an objective system for ranking the quality of a broker's online offering, providing decision support to people opening online brokerage accounts.

 With the help of Dann Sheridan, Robb designed and built the Gomez performance measurement system.
 This system was briefly featured as the "online broker weather report" on CNBC.
-The Gomez network checked on the availability of transactions systems that operated at big banks and brokerage firms like Fidelity Investments and JP Morgan.
-The Gomez network consisted of monitoring servers in 54 cities around the world, on six continents and across 23 different Internet backbones.
+The Gomez system checked availability of transactions systems at big banks and brokerage firms like Fidelity Investments and JP Morgan.
+It consisted of monitoring servers in 54 cities around the world, on six continents and across 23 different Internet backbones.
 Measurements were taken every five minutes and reported back in real time.